 For Immediate Release

-Redwood City, CA - January 25 , 2010 - The City of Redwood City announces that registration is now available for the 2010 session of its renowned PACT (Partnership Academy for Community Teamwork) program.
-The deadline to register is 5:00 pm, March 1st, 2010.
+Redwood City, CA - July 11, 2012 - The City of Redwood City announces that after a one-year hiatus, registration is now available for the 2012 session of its renowned PACT (Partnership Academy for Community Teamwork) program.
+The deadline to register is 5:00 pm, August 31, 2012..

-Registration forms are available from the City Manager’s office, located in City Hall at 1017 Middlefield Road, or by calling 650-780-7300.
-The form is also available online at www.redwoodcity.org/pact.
+All the details and quick registration is available online at www.redwoodcity.org/pact.
+Registration forms are also available in the City Manager’s office in City Hall, 1017 Middlefield Road, or by requesting one by calling 650-780-7300.
 Enrollment is limited to 40 participants.
-High school students are encouraged to participate (waiver must be signed by parent or guardian).
+Middle school and high school students are encouraged to participate (waiver must be signed by parent or guardian).

-This nine-week community academy will provide participants with a hands-on overview of the management and governance of Redwood City, while helping to build relationships that will strengthen our entire community.
+This once-a-week, six-week citizens’ academy will provide participants with a hands-on overview of the management and governance of Redwood City, while helping to build relationships that will strengthen our entire community.

 The objectives of PACT are to involve and engage people in learning about and understanding the operation of City government, and to improve communication between the City and those that live and work here in order to strengthen and enhance the entire community.
 Participants will learn how decisions are made, how City funds are allocated, and how City departments operate with each other, and get an opportunity to sit down with City Council members for frank discussions of issues, projects, politics, and plans for shaping the future of our community.

-Visit Redwood City’s award-winning website at www.redwoodcity.org for information about the City and its services, the community, recreation programs, education, City government, and local business.
-Subscribe to Redwood City’s electronic newsletter or other City documents at www.redwoodcity.org/egov .
+Visit Redwood City’s award-winning website at www.redwoodcity.org for information about the City and its services, the community, recreation programs, education, and local business.
+Subscribe to Redwood City’s newsletters and other City documents at www.redwoodcity.org/egov.

 Public Communications Manager